What is the Kabsch Algorithm?

 Extensions

-Iterative Versions: More robust variants that handle noise better and have improved scaling properties for large point sets.
+- Iterative Versions: More robust variants that handle noise better and have improved scaling properties for large point sets.
+This also can be advantageous for setups with limited computational resources.

 - Wikipedia, Kabsch Algorithm